MicrosoftDocs/sql-docs/docs/reporting-services/choosing-microsoft-business-intelligence-bi-tools-for-analysis-and-reporting.md

 ms.prod_service: reporting-services-sharepoint, reporting-services-native
 ms.topic: conceptual
 ms.custom: seodec18
-ms.date: 12/10/2018
+ms.date: 12/14/2018
 ---
-# Microsoft Business Intelligence (BI) tools for analysis and reporting
+# Analysis and reporting with Microsoft business intelligence (BI) tools

 Choosing the right business intelligence tool can be overwhelming.
 Learn about the different Microsoft offerings and find the one that best fits your needs.